SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 whose return type is ``Self``.

 .. assertion:: self-in-class-cant-be-a-parameter-type
+   :compile: true

    -> class C { func f(c: Self) { } }
-   !! <REPL Input>:1:21: error: 'Self' is only available in a protocol or as the result of a method in a class; did you mean 'C'?
+   !$ error: 'Self' is only available in a protocol or as the result of a method in a class; did you mean 'C'?
    !! class C { func f(c: Self) { } }
    !!                     ^~~~
    !!
 C

 .. assertion:: self-in-class-cant-be-a-computed-property-type
+   :compile: true

    -> class C { var s: Self { return self } }
-   !! <REPL Input>:1:18: error: 'Self' is only available in a protocol or as the result of a method in a class; did you mean 'C'?
+   !$ error: 'Self' is only available in a protocol or as the result of a method in a class; did you mean 'C'?
    !! class C { var s: Self { return self } }
    !!                 ^~~~
    !!
 C

 .. testcode:: self-gives-dynamic-type
+   :compile: true

    -> class Superclass {
           func f() -> Self { return self }
       }
    -> let x = Superclass()
-   << // x : Superclass = REPL.Superclass
    -> print(type(of: x.f()))
    <- Superclass
    ---
    -> class Subclass: Superclass { }
    -> let y = Subclass()
-   << // y : Subclass = REPL.Subclass
    -> print(type(of: y.f()))
    <- Subclass
    ---
    -> let z: Superclass = Subclass()
-   << // z : Superclass = REPL.Subclass
    -> print(type(of: z.f()))
    <- Subclass